SillyTavern/SillyTavern-Docs/Usage/API Connections/DreamGen.md

 ## Tips for Formatting

-The DreamGen models differ from the regular instruction following models like OpenAI's ChatGPT.
+The DreamGen models differ from the regular instruction-following models like OpenAI's ChatGPT.

-The models were fine-tuned for the task of writing a role-play or a story based on provided description which typically consists of plot description, style description, characters, locations, lore, etc. The models can also be *steered* in the middle of the role-play, making you the director, telling the characters what they should do or how the plot should unfold.
+The models were fine-tuned for the task of writing a role-play or a story based on the provided description which typically consists of plot description, style description, characters, locations, lore, etc. The models can also be *steered* in the middle of the role-play, making you the director, telling the characters what they should do or how the plot should unfold.

-A well formatted **system prompt** message would look like this:
+A well-formatted **system prompt** message would look like this:

 ```
 You are an intelligent, skilled, versatile writer.